Anisotropy with respect to the applied magnetic field of spin qubit decoherence times: Results

-The anisotropy maps for the CD model, a localized dipole cluster, are shown in Fig.~\ref{T2n}(c) and in Fig.~\ref{T2n}(d).
+The anisotropy maps for the CD model, a localized dipole cluster, are shown in Fig.~2(c) and in Fig.~2(d).
 The cluster is located at $(x, y, z) = (37,0,37)\,$nm and $(x, y, z) = (0,37,37)\,$nm respectively.
-The maps for the CT model, a localized trap cluster, are shown in Fig.~\ref{T2n}(e) and Fig.~\ref{T2n}(f).
+The maps for the CT model, a localized trap cluster, are shown in Fig.~2(e) and Fig.~2(f).
 The trap is located at $(x, y, z) = (37, 0, 137)\,$nm and $(x, y, z) = (0,37,137)\,$nm respectively.
 In both CD and CT model, the qubit is located at the origin.
-Thus Figs.~\ref{T2n}(c) is directly comparable to Fig.~\ref{T2n}(e) and Fig.~\ref{T2n}(d) is directly comparable to Fig.~\ref{T2n}(f).
+Thus Fig.~2(c) is directly comparable to Fig.~2(e) and Fig.~2(d) is directly comparable to Fig.~2(f).
 The overall dipole strength $p_0$ is used for the fitting parameter of these single cluster models, once more by using the experimental value measured at the red point.
-Maps \ref{T2n}(c)-\ref{T2n}(f) exhibit more anisotropy relative to the uniform distribution models.
+Figs.~2(c)-2(f) exhibit more anisotropy relative to the uniform distribution models.
 This is expected since the localization of the source itself introduces anisotropy.
+On the other hand, one might expect that C- and U-type models would be easy to distinguish because of a simpler azimuthal dependence for the latter.
+But once more because of the mediation of the noise by the complicated field gradient tensors, such simple expectations are not borne out.

 The difference between the CD and CT models lies in the dipole orientation.
 In the CD model, it is assumed that the cluster contains dipoles of all orientations and the noise electric field is averaged over the solid angle.
 This washes out the anisotropy to some extent, but the pattern still depends on the direction of the line connecting the dipole and the qubit.
-The distance between them just changes the overall magnitude of $T_2$.
+The distance between the dipole and qubit just changes the overall magnitude of $T_2$.
 In the CT model, however, the trap generates a noise electric field with more directionality, so the overall anisotropy patterns are sharper and both the direction and the distance are important.